Tools & Apps

 We link to the brands, retailers, and research we reference so you can verify and explore.

-- 2Cosplai — cosplay planning app with project management, budget tracking, and social features
+- 2Cosplai — iOS and Android cosplay planning app

-- 4Cosgear — free cosplay planning app with tutorials and unlimited storage
+- 4Cosgear — free cosplay planning with tutorials

-- 7Milanote — general creative mood board tool used by cosplayers for reference organization
+- 6Milanote — general creative mood board tool